-Some distance away from the palace is Bangalore fort.
+Some distance away from the palace is the fort.
 Which we discovered does open to the public.
-Though the portion that is open is very small and hardly tells you anything about the hey days of the fort.
+Though the portion that is open is very small and hardly tells you anything about the heydays of the fort.
 But amidst the busiest and filthy part of the city, the fort is very well maintained.
-An information board at the entrance tells you about the gates of the fort and the brief history.
+Information board at the entrance tells you about the gates of the fort and the brief history.
 There is a Ganesh temple inside the fort.
 I think this temple is the only thing that you can see inside the fort.
 The entrance walls to the fort have nice carvings, which have shades of a hybrid culture.

 After this, we drove down to Bull temple, located on the road named on the temple.
 Nandi bull statue in this temple is the second largest bull sculpture in the world.
 Next only to the one at Lepakshi.
-This particular bull is said to have perfect proportions of a bull, and is supposed to be ‘Swayambhoo’.
-That is something that happened naturally and is not man made.
+This particular bull is said to have perfect proportions of a bull and is supposed to be ‘Swayambhoo’.
+That is something that happened naturally and is not man-made.
 The temple is located amidst a lot of natural surroundings.
 Giving you a feeling you are out of the city and probably in some jungle.
 The terrain is also a bit hilly.
-There are gardens and there is a musical fountain in the premises.
+There are gardens and there is a musical fountain on the premises.

-All those people who have recently made Bangalore their home, and have not seen these places, this half day old Bangalore trail is definitely recommended.
+All those people who have recently made this city their home, and have not seen these places, this half-day Old Bangalore Trail is definitely recommended.